Vuk97/nimbora-docs/docs/concepts/strategies/01-statregy-lusd.md

 sidebar_position: 2
 ---

-# **Unlocking Quick LUSD Minting: A Step-by-Step Guide for Nimbora Users**
+# **Unlocking Quick LUSD Minting: A Step-by-Step Guide for Liquity Users**

 ![Group 145.png](/content/strategy_lusd/Group_145.png)

-### The world of DeFi can be swift and complex, but Nimbora is here to simplify the process for you!

-In this guide, we'll show you how to mint $LUSD quickly on Starknet, streamlining your DeFi experience and maximizing efficiency.
+### LUSD Strategy

+This strategy allows users to borrow LUSD, a stablecoin pegged to the U.S. dollar, using their collateral.
+The process begins by depositing collateral into the Nimbora platform.
+Once the collateral is deposited and locked, users can borrow against it according to the platform's loan-to-value ratio.
+This strategy is beneficial for users who want to leverage their assets without selling them.
+However, users must monitor their collateral value to avoid liquidation.
+If the value of the collateral falls below certain thresholds, the system may automatically liquidate the assets to repay the loan.

 To get started, make sure you have a Starknet-compatible wallet, such as Argent X or Braavos.
 If you plan to bridge your assets to use as collateral, ensure you have an Ethereum-compatible wallet e.g. Metamask.

+### How to interact

 **Step 1: Visit Nimbora's Front End**
 Visit Nimbora's front end at [https://www.nimbora.io/](https://www.nimbora.io/)  to connect Starknet to Ethereum, reducing gas costs for your interactions with Ethereum.